jasonmyers/PythonAutoImport/README.md

 An Python auto-import plugin for Sublime Text 3 (ST2 not supported)

+This uses ST3's new Go To Definition feature, so anything you can Go To you should be able to import

 ## Overview
 This plugin automatically adds import statements for objects under your cursor